Model theory of Galois actions of torsion Abelian groups: General results about -fields

 Suppose that $L\subseteq L'$ are languages, $T$ is an $L$-theory, and $T'$ is an $L'$-theory.
 We have the following obvious result. \begin{fact} The following are equivalent. \begin{enumerate} \item $T\subseteq T'$.

-\item ``$\mathrm{Mod}(T')\subseteq \mathrm{Mod}(T)$'', i.e. for each $M'\models T'$, we have $M'\models T$. \end{enumerate} \end{fact} Let $T$ be an inductive theory (the corresponding theories considered in this paper are even universal).
+\item ``$\mathrm{Mod}(T')\subseteq \mathrm{Mod}(T)$'', i.e. for each $M'\models T'$, we have $M'\models T$. \end{enumerate} \end{fact} For the general notion of a \emph{model companion} of the theory $T$, we refer the reader to \cite[Section 7.1]{Ho}.
 If a model companion of $T$ exists, then it is unique and we denote it by $T^{\mathrm{mc}}$.
-The following result is crucial and appeared in \cite{med1} and \cite{KaPie}. \begin{prop} Suppose we have an increasing sequence of languages $(L_m)_{m>0}$ and an increasing sequence of $L_m$-theories $(T_m)_{m>0}$.
+All the particular theories considered in this paper are universal, hence inductive, and then a model companion exists if and only if the class of existentially closed models of $T$ is elementary and then $T^{\mathrm{mc}}$ coincides with the axiomatisation of this class.
+The following result is crucial and it appeared in \cite{med1} and \cite{KaPie}. \begin{prop} Suppose we have an increasing sequence of languages $(L_m)_{m>0}$ and an increasing sequence of $L_m$-theories $(T_m)_{m>0}$.
 If the model companions $(T^{\mathrm{mc}}_m)_m$ form an increasing sequence as well, then the model companion of $T_{\infty}:=\bigcup_m T_m$ exists and we have:

 Moreover, if all the theories $T^{\mathrm{mc}}_m$ are simple, then the theory $T_{\infty}^{\mathrm{mc}}$ is simple as well. \end{prop} \begin{proof} Let us denote:

 It is easy to see and it is pointed out e.g. in \cite[Theorem 2]{med1} that $T'_{\infty}$ inherits all the ``local'' properties enjoyed by all the theories $T^{\mathrm{mc}}_m$.
 In particular, $T'_{\infty}$ is model complete and if all the theories $T^{\mathrm{mc}}_m$ are simple, then the theory $T'_{\infty}$ is simple as well.
 Therefore, it is enough to show that each model of $T_{\infty}$ embeds into a model of $T'_{\infty}$.
 We will actually show that this last embedding property is also ``local''.